What's happening in Syria?

-Locals took to the streets to protest after 15 schoolchildren had been arrested - and reportedly tortured - for writing anti-government graffiti on a wall.
+Locals took to the streets to protest after 15 schoolchildren were arrested - and reportedly tortured - for writing anti-government graffiti on a wall.

 The protests were peaceful to begin with, calling for the release of the children, democracy and greater freedom for people in the country.

 The government responded angrily, and on 18 March 2011, the army opened fire on protesters, killing four people.

 The following day, they shot at mourners at the victims' funerals, killing another person.

 People were shocked and angry at what had happened and soon the unrest spread to other parts of the country.

 What do the protesters want and what have they got?

 At first the protesters just wanted democracy and greater freedom.

 But once government forces opened fire on peaceful demonstrations, people demanded that the President, Bashar al-Assad, resign.

 President Assad refused to step down.